blanq-agency/ozug/README.md

     laravelsail/php81-composer:latest \
     composer install --ignore-platform-reqs
   ```
 - Start the application using Docker with Laravel Sail: `sail up`
+  (use `./vendor/bin/sail` to execute Sail commands or [configure a shell alias](https://laravel.com/docs/10.x/sail#configuring-a-shell-alias))
-- Install dependencies with composer: `sail composer install`
+- Install dependencies with _composer_: `sail composer install`
-- Install frontend dependencies: `sail npm install`
+- Install frontend dependencies with _npm_: `sail npm install`
+- Generate frontend assets: `sail npm run dev`
-- Go to http://localhost:8001 and click on "GENERATE APP KEY" (the key will be stored in your `.env` file)
+- Go to http://localhost:8001 and click on "GENERATE APP KEY" (the key will be stored in your `.env` file).

 ---
 ## Statamic Data
 By default, Statamic stores the application configuration and data in several places.
 It uses flat files (YAML and Markdown) for both the configuration (e.g. "blueprints" that define the model of a content type) and the data (e.g. an item of a certain type).

 In order to separate the application source code and the user-generated content, this application stores the following data in a dedicated folder under `sources/webapp/data`: